tearust/teaproject/obsidian/_token/cml-tokens/CML-Migration-Transfer.md

 And don't forget to start up your miner after you're done migrating.

-## CML Transfer for Marketplace Sales
+## CML transfer for marketplace sales

 The owner of a CML is the only one who can commit a migrate transaction for it.
 If the CML is sold, only the new owner can trigger the migration event.
 The new owner runs the migrate command to bring their newly bought CML to their own machine.
 If the new buyer doesn't migrate the CML to their own hardware, the previous owner (seller) will continue earning revenue from this CML as long as they keep their machine running.
 So when the new owner issues a **Shut down miner** command, they're really stopping the CML from mining on the machine and not physically shutting down the mining hardware.